Stop orders, often called stop-loss orders, can feel a little “backward.”

 Trading tape: $89.97… $89.99… $90.02… $90.01… $89.98…

 The order triggers when the market price rises to $90 or above, specifically at $90.02.
-After the trigger, the order transforms into a market order, which fills at the next available price.
+After triggering, the order becomes a market order and fills at the next available price.
 The next available price is $90.01, where the order executes.

 Let’s see if you understand buy stop orders.